KiraaC/node-rest-client/README.md

 10.99.99.205 - - [10/Apr/2020 15:50:54] "GET /resting.js HTTP/1.1" 200 -

-Type this in the Chrome browser Url.
+Type this in the Chrome browser Url. http://10.99.99.9:8000/

-http://10.99.99.9:8000/

 success!
 The Something is written here text appears.
 Loading awesome page alert pop up.

-To change the port number add that <number> at the end

-python -m SimpleHTTPServer 3000